kidanger/Drystal/doc/api.rst

 .. lua:function:: draw_circle(x, y, radius: float)

    Draw a circle.
-The coordinate is the position of the center. ``radius`` is expressed in pixels.
+The coordinate is the position of the center. ``radius`` is expressed in pixel.

     .. note:: Draw circle draws a lot of triangles.
 If possible, include a circle in your spritesheet and draw it with :ref:`draw_sprite <draw_sprite>`.